-Recent trends in battery operated devices increase demand on powering always-connected IoT and strongly favor efficient DC-DC power conversion products.
-Target markets for battery operated products include virtually all battery operated devices where battery life has to be long compared to average power consumption.
+Recent trends in battery-operated devices increase demand for powering always-connected IoT and strongly favor efficient DC/DC power conversion products.
+Target markets for battery-operated products include virtually all battery-operated devices where battery life has to be long compared to average power consumption.
 This is especially true for devices that require a lifetime of days to years.

-1. Battery voltage range: With an input voltage range of 1.8V to 5.3V, this family of regulators are suitable for applications with multiple types of batteries, such as Alkaline, LiOn, Li-Polymer
+- Battery voltage range: With an input voltage range of 1.8V to 5.3V, this family of regulators is suitable for applications with multiple types of batteries, such as Alkaline, Li-ion, Li-polymer

-2. Power consumption: This family of parts have three distinct advantages with respect to battery life – low Iq, 1.3 µA, and shutdown current <9nA – allowing batteries to last for a very significant amount of time
+- Power consumption: This family of parts has three distinct advantages with respect to battery life – low Iq, 1.3µA, and a shutdown current of <9nA – allowing batteries to last for a very significant amount of time

-3. Flexibility: The I2C interface provides maximum flexibility to change output voltage in 25 mV increments which allows system designers to change Vout dynamically depending on the power needs of the system
+- Flexibility: The I2C interface provides maximum flexibility to change output voltage in 25mV increments which allows system designers to change Vout dynamically depending on the power needs of the system

-Water and Gas Meters: One use case for a DC-DC converter such as ISL9122 is in water and gas meters which typically require >10 years of battery life.
-Below is an example comparing power conversion done a typical design using an LDO with a new design using a DC-DC converter such as ISL9122.
+Water and Gas Meters: One use case for a DC/DC converter such as ISL9122 is in water and gas meters which typically require >10 years of battery life.
+Below is an example comparing power conversion done in a typical design using an LDO with a new design using a DC/DC converter such as the ISL9122.

 Figure 1.
 Battery Life Optimization for Energy Management Systems

-As seen in top block diagram, an implementation using an LDO for power conversion on average draws 19.8 µA from the battery.
+As seen in the top block diagram, an implementation using an LDO for power conversion on average draws 19.8µA from the battery.
 Since LDOs are very inefficient when there is a large conversion ratio between the input and the output, most of the charge in the battery is converted into heat and wasted.
-When ISL9122 is used instead of an LDO, the current drawn from the battery to run the same application is reduced on average to 12.9 µA.
+When the ISL9122 is used instead of an LDO, the current drawn from the battery to run the same application is reduced on average to 12.9µA.
 This example shows that when using ISL9122, the lifetime of the battery can be increased by 50%.
 Or equivalently, the cost of the battery can be decreased by 50%.

-RF Optimization for IoT: This example shows how using DVS (Dynamic Voltage Scaling), Vout can be increased whenever there is a need to transmit data wirelessly to the network.
-During times when there is no transmission or the wireless interface is in sleep more, the regulator output can be reduced enough to sustain the MCU.
+RF Optimization for IoT: This example shows how using Dynamic Voltage Scaling (DVS), Vout can be increased whenever there is a need to transmit data wirelessly to the network.
+During times when there is no transmission or the wireless interface is in sleep mode, the regulator output can be reduced enough to sustain the MCU.
 Since power consumption increases with the square of the voltage, reducing Vout when not needed saves a significant amount of power.

 Figure 2.
 RF Optimization for IoT Systems

-For more information on the ISL9122 including datasheets and samples, please visit renesas.com/isl9122.
-To see the complete portfolio of high-performance integrated FET regulators, visit our landing page.
+For more information on the ISL9122 including datasheets and samples, please visit our ISL9122 product page.
+To see the complete portfolio of high-performance integrated FET regulators, visit our Buck-boost Regulators (Integrated FETs) page.